A gold IRA (Individual Retirement Account) is a special account that allows approved gold to be held within a portfolio as a retirement investment.

 Exceptions to the above are coins that meet the IRS purity standards but are considered collectibles are ineligible like the UK Sovereign coins, the US Liberty coins, and the gold French 20 Franc coins; and coins that don’t meet the purity standards, but have been approved by the IRS for inclusion in IRAs like the American Eagle and American Buffalo gold coins.

-It can get confusing knowing which gold products are IRA approved or not, particularly when it comes to gold coins, but reputable dealers like JM Bullion will be able to advise you on what are IRA approved gold and silver bullion products and what are not.
+It can get confusing knowing which gold products are IRA approved or not, particularly when it comes to gold coins, but reputable gold dealers like Goldco will be able to advise you on what are IRA approved gold and silver bullion products and what are not.

-What Are The IRS Requirements for IRA Approved Gold?
+What Are The IRS Requirements for IRA Eligible Gold?

 In addition to meeting the minimum purity requirements all IRA approved gold must be stored in a secure depository that has also been approved by the IRS.